 If you were injured due to someone else’s negligence, you might want to file a personal injury lawsuit to seek compensation for your injuries.
-But you may also be wondering how much does a personal injury lawyer cost.
+But you may also be wondering how much a personal injury lawyer costs.

 An important thing to know as you consider whether to hire a personal injury lawyer is that they generally work on a contingency basis, which means that they get paid a percentage of your award if your application is successful.
 In other words, a personal injury lawyer's fee is contingent upon the success of your case.

 Additionally, many personal injury lawyers offer free consultations.
 These consultations can help you to evaluate whether you should hire a personal injury attorney for your case, and whether the lawyer you speak with is a good fit for you.

 In order to understand how much a personal injury lawyer costs, it is important to understand how a personal injury lawyer will charge for their services.

 As noted, most personal injury attorneys work on a contingency fee basis as opposed to an hourly fee, which is how most lawyers charge.
 This means they only get paid if your claim is successful, and how much the personal injury lawyer gets depends on the size of your award.

 The size and structure of contingency fees vary, but they are often around 33% to 40% of any award.
 So in a typical case, your personal injury lawyer would receive 33% (or whatever percentage you agreed upon) of any settlement amount or award won at trial.

 Some personal injury attorneys use what’s referred to as a “sliding scale.”
 In sliding scale arrangements, the size of the lawyer's contingency fee changes depending on what stage in the process your case is resolved.